Sitemap

 AI classifier is extremely accurate, here is a recent feedback from its user: “I am surprised how accurate your product is.
 I am really shocked.
 I love it.”
 David

-One of its cool features is an ability to provide explainability of results by machine learning classifiers — by identifying the words with highest contribution to resulting categorization.
+One of its cool features is an ability to provide explainability of results by machine learning classifiers — by identifying the words with highest contribution to resulting categorization of products.

 In the screenshot below, you can find an example of product description that has been classified by classifier as Laundry Appliances.